-I spent a week in Dublin and walked a whole lot each day.
-That gave me the idea to plan a self-guided walking tour that shows you the best of Dublin – in one day or in a week, what you prefer.
+I spent a week in Dublin, walking a lot each day.
+That made me plan a self-guided Dublin walking tour and mark it on a map.
+My tour will show you the best of Dublin – in a day, two days or using a week, whatever you like.

-You walk along the banks of the Liffey were most Dublin sights are, and along the Grand Canal to Dublin’s Georgian streets and see the coloured doors of Dublin.
+My walk will take you to the banks of the Liffey were most Dublin sights are and follow the Grand Canal to Dublin’s Georgian streets and coloured doors, like this one:.

 Dublin is an ideal city to walk around.
-It’s not a big city.
-Dublin’s population is only half a million so the centre is small enough to stroll through and there’s not much traffic.
-Walking is the best way to explore Dublin though there are hop on hop off and other Dublin tours as well.
+It’s not too big to walk as the population is only half a million.
+Dublin centre is small enough to stroll through and there’s seldom too much traffic.
+All this makes walking the best way to explore Dublin. though there are hop on hop off buses and arranged Dublin tours as well.

 It could be more, 10 million people have left the country over the centuries.
 That makes there are 17 million people with an Irish background spread around the world.
 So in a way Dublin is the capital of a big nationality.

 My Self-guided Dublin Walking Tour on the Map